 The conceptual reflection of the times on contemporary human development and the reuse of the waste of modern life as a sustainable resource, consciously or unconsciously.

 In Europe, Graffiti has started to settle for about 30 years, and its influence on the reuse of materials and its use of urban space does not leave the world of art or its valuation indifferent.

-A selection of urban art and installations will be presented with old masters such as Richard Hambleton (Shadowman), SheOne and representatives or references of the local and international current scene such as Jorge Rodríguez-Gerada and Alberto de Blobs, among others.
-In addition, a large selection and installations of contemporary art are presented that include artists such as Juan Carlos Batista, Miquel Aparici, Lukas Ulmi, Gabriel Raventós, Sibylle Jazra, Anton Unai, Edgar Massegú, Mayte Vieta and many more.
+A selection of urban art and installations were presented with old masters such as Richard Hambleton (Shadowman), SheOne and representatives or references of the local and international current scene such as Jorge Rodríguez-Gerada and Alberto de Blobs, among others.
+In addition, a large selection and installations of contemporary art were presented, including artists such as Juan Carlos Batista, Miquel Aparici, Lukas Ulmi, Gabriel Raventós, Sibylle Jazra, Anton Unai, Edgar Massegú, Mayte Vieta and many more.

 Installation by Carles Gispert at Drap-Art’09

 “It seems like yesterday when we set up the 1000 m2 tent in front of the CCCB in 1996, in the open field where the Faculty of Geography and History of the University of Barcelona was later built.
 More than 100 artists worked non-stop for 24 hours with 100 m3 of garbage that we collected for them, in front of the 10,000 visitors who passed through the event, accompanied by DJs, VJs, performances and spontaneous artistic actions” comments Tanja Grass, founder of the organization.